philihp/score/players/README.md

 Players listed here are considered relevant for score tracking.
+Everyone has a rating, but it will be hidden unless a file is created for them.
+Please ask a person's permission before publishing any PII.